Bellagio Las Vegas Layout: The Y-Shape, the Main and Spa Towers, and the Conservatory

 The Main Tower (Bellagio Tower).
 This is the original hotel tower, extending northwest from the casino.
 It's the larger of the two towers and where most guests stay.
 Elevator banks are labeled by floor ranges—check your room number to find the right bank.
 The tower connects to the casino near the main lobby and Conservatory.

 The Spa Tower.
 The newer tower extends southwest from the casino, closer to the pool and spa facilities.
 If your room is in the Spa Tower, you're actually closer to the pool but farther from the main entrance.
 Spa Tower elevators are on the opposite side of the casino from the Main Tower—don't assume they're near each other.
+A $110 million renovation of the 819 Spa Tower guest rooms and 104 suites completed in 2024, followed by a refresh of roughly 400 Main Tower suites.

 Via Bellagio.
 The high-end shopping corridor runs along the front of the property, between the casino and the Strip.
 It connects to the casino at both ends but doesn't cut through—you can't use it as a shortcut.
 Via Bellagio has its own entrance from the Strip, separate from the main casino entrance.